adamluzsi/rails-dsl/README.md

     end

     #> routes.rb

-    HeartShoot::Application.routes.draw do
+    RailsApp::Application.routes.draw do

       # you can still use the Class name too
-      mount_controller_with_render :pages

-      # or as alias
-      mount_rendered_controllers :pages
+      mount_by class: :pages

-      # or you can use well defaults key to set up parameters
-      # if you prefer the XML as default over JSON output
+      # defaults can be passed
-      mount_rendered_controllers :pages, defaults: { format: :xml }
+      mount_by class: :pages, defaults: { format: :xml }

     end